volkamerlab/KinaseFocusedFragmentLibrary/README.md

 Multiple binary (pickle) files are written to ```/path/to/CombinatorialLibrary/results/```, which contain pickled objects representing the recombined molecules.
 For each molecule, this object contains the fragment IDs and the bonds (as tuples of atom IDs) between the fragments.

 #### Recombined molecule analysis

+This step should be performed on a cluster.

 ```bash
 kffl-ligand-analysis -f /path/to/FragmentLibrary -klifs /path/to/KLIFS/data -chembl chembl_standardized_inchi.txt -o /path/to/CombinatorialLibrary